This homemade floor cleaner is the best all-purpose cleaner and disinfectant! Clean nearly every surface in your home with just 5 simple ingredients.

 - Can this cleaner be used on hardwood floors?

-- Can this work on other surfaces besides floors?
+- Can I use this on other surfaces around the house?

 - Do you have to use essential oils in the recipe?